TheJoker4320/vision-framework/README.md

 * pynetwotktables

 Install all of the above libraries to run the code and then run main.py

+## Code Highlights
+* Built in calibration of any camera, This includes any type of a camera paramter (as long as the camera supports it).
+* Verstile and easy to add new pipelines, Quirks and methodes.
+* Takes about X miliseconds to build a pipeline.

 ## Project Philosophy
 The project is based on a pipeline object.